dicej/spin-dotnet-sdk/README.md

 **PLEASE NOTE**: Due to [a
 bug](https://github.com/WebAssembly/wasi-sdk/issues/454) in the WASI-SDK 23
 build, this SDK does not yet work on Windows, and upgrading to WASI-SDK 24 (which fixes that bug) will require changes to the .NET runtime.
-Stay tuned.
+This will be fixed soon.

 ## Running the Sample(s)